Fed chair Jerome Powell warns fight against inflation will bring 'some pain' - KTVZ

 By Martha C. White

+Federal Reserve chairman Jerome Powell warned that the central bank’s mission to tame inflation will result in “some pain” for US households.

+In a keynote speech at the Federal Reserve’s annual Jackson Hole Economic Symposium Friday morning, Powell said that the path to reducing inflation would not be quick or easy, adding that the task, “requires using our tools forcefully to bring demand and supply into better balance.”

-At the Federal Reserve’s annual Jackson Hole Economic Symposium, chairman Jerome Powell telegraphed a greater sense of urgency about taming inflation than he has in previous remarks, calling price stability “the bedrock of our economy.”
+Powell also telegraphed a greater sense of urgency about taming inflation than he has in previous remarks, calling price stability “the bedrock of our economy.”

-In his keynote speech Friday morning, Powell said that the central bank’s “overarching focus” was on controlling rampant inflation.

 “Our responsibility to deliver price stability is unconditional,” he said.